aromanowski/AtRTD2_profiles/README.md

     + _Profile in TPM:_ A data table of expression values in TPM across the time-series is given.
 Users can type a gene ID to check individual gene/transcript information.
 3. **Contact us:** contact details.

-However, the free service to hold the Dashboard only allows 25 hours of active use per week.
+The free service to hold the Dashboard only allows 25 hours of active use per week.
 In case of not being able to access the service, the same data and Shiny Dashboard are also available for access for R users.
 The R source code of the Dashboard and a user manual are on Github: https://github.com/wyguo/AtRTD2_profiles.

 ## **Mode 2: Command lines**